baileymh/pf1e-content/README.md

 - 146 buffs and variants

+- Rules for Kingdom Building, including a very basic journal table that should allow for the tracking and use of kingdom building in Foundry, along with a map and tokens for use as District Grid and Buildings.

 ## Information

 If you notice missing items or errors, please open an issue or pm me on Discord (fadedshadow589#8270).